SanjayShetty01/IndiaVIXinR/IndiaVix.md

                         if_else(is.na(data$putSpread) | data$putSpread > 30,
                                 data$putSpline, data$putMid), 0)

+  # extracting the midpoints of OTM options
   data$midPoint = if_else(data$callMid == 0, data$putMid, data$callMid)

+  # midpoint for the ATM option will be the average between call and options mid quote
   num = which(data$strike == ATMOptionPrice)
   data$midPoint[num] = (data$putMid[num] + data$callMid[num])/2